e2b-dev/awesome-ai-agents/README.md

 <!-- This is a comment that appears only in the raw text -->

 ## [AgentPilot](https://github.com/jbexta/AgentPilot)
-A cross-platform desktop app to create, manage, and chat with AI agents
+Build, manage, and chat with agents in desktop app

 <details>